Equilibrium transport with time-inconsistent costs: Introduction

 In this paper, we generalize the classic Monge-Kantorovich problem to a dynamic setting with time-inconsistent costs.
-Suppose transport plans are bi-causal in the sense that two processes are causal with respect to each other.
+Suppose transport plans are bicausal in the sense that two processes are causal with respect to each other.
 The cost function is allowed to include time-inconsistent preferences such as nonlinear objectives and state dependence.
-Moreover, we notice that regularization with general $f$-divergence can also be a new source of time inconsistency.
-To address the self-contradictory behavior and the violation of dynamic programming principle, we adopt the subgame Nash equilibria solution as in \cite{bjork14FS,basak10}.
+Moreover, we notice that regularization with general $f$-divergence \citep{bayraktar2022stability,tacskesen2023semi,gonzalez2024quad} can also be a new source of time inconsistency.
+To address the self-contradictory behavior and the violation of dynamic programming principle (henceforth DPP), we adopt the subgame Nash equilibria solution as in \cite{bjork14FS,basak10}.
 This concept, given formally in Definition \ref{def:equitrans}, is well-defined and easy to understand in a discrete-time setting.
-Informally, the agent who is aware of time inconsistency can consider herself at different future times as different planners.
-A bi-causal equilibrium transport plan $\pi^*$ with successive regular kernels $\{ \bar{\pi}^*, \pi^*_1, ..., \pi^*_{T-1} \}$ should satisfy that, if all future selves at time $t+1, ..., T-1$ agree to use $\pi^*_{t+1}, ..., \pi^*_{T-1}$, then it is optimal for the planner at time $t$ to use $\pi^*_t$.
-Thus, there is no motivation for the planner to deviate from $\pi^*$ at any time $t$.
-The first main contribution of this paper is the characterization of the equilibrium transport under an extended dynamic programming principle, see Theorems \ref{thm:nlin_V} and \ref{thm:state_V}.
-With a strict quasi-convexity assumption, we also prove the existence and uniqueness of the equilibrium transport.

-Our framework introduces a new methodology with a wide range of potential interdisciplinary applications.
-As an example, we consider the matching between employers and employees, quantified by firm net sales and wages.
-This problem has been studied extensively for the labor market of top executives \citep{gabaix2008has,demerjian2012quantifying,taylor2013ceo,ai2021unified}.
-A stylized empirical effect, known as Roberts' law in \cite{gabaix2008has}, states that larger firms pay more to top executives represented by chief executive officers (CEOs).
-This firm-wage matching is also called positive assortative matching (PAM), where firms ranked number $n$ in terms of sizes (net sales or market values) should pay qualified executives with wages ranked number $n$.
-However, empirical data do not always show a perfect correspondence between firm sizes and wages.
-This raises questions why PAM may fail and some high-ranked firms pay less to executives.